 How To Update And Delete WordPress Plugins

 Learn how to update and delete WordPress plugins inside your WordPress dashboard…

-In this tutorial you will learn why WordPress plugins need to be kept up-to-date, how to update and delete your WordPress plugins, and practical plugin management tips if you currently run multiple WordPress sites.
+In this tutorial you will learn the importance of keeping all WordPress plugins up-to-date, how to update and uninstall your WordPress plugins, and discover some great plugin management tips if you need to run or manage multiple WordPress sites or blogs.

+How To Update And Delete WordPress Plugins